Thelk641/YAAL/Docs/Settings.md

 ### Launcher Settings

-- apworld : set by going through all the Apworld instructions, it is a list but the code can handle it
+- apworld : set by going through all the Apworld instructions (plus YAAL.apworld, if you have a Patch instruction), this is a list, see the Custom Launcher documentation for more info on that
 - filters
 - gameName
 - githubURL